Loading...

 References | Related Articles | Metrics

-The deep-seated strata of oil-bearing basins have become a practical area for oil and gas exploration.
-The Junggar Basin has a long evolution history and complex tectonic background.
-Based on the current exploration status, the new exploration fields have been systematically summarized.
-Four new exploration areas in the basin's deep-ultra-deep strata have been proposed: the prototype marine basin, the unconventional inner source hydrocarbon accumulation in Permian in the Western Depression, large-scale stratigraphic hydrocarbon accumulations in the hydrocarbon-rich depression, and the Jurassic-Cretaceous strata in the southern margin.
-The prototype marine basin is controlled by Carboniferous hydrocarbon source rocks spread across multiple sedimentary centers, forming relatively independent whole petroleum system around each source center.
-The inner source hydrocarbon accumulations of Permian in the Western Depression show the hydrocarbon accumulation patterns with orderly distribution of conventional-unconventional resources.
-The deep strata of the Pen 1 Well West-Shawan Sag are a practical area for finding trillion cubic meter gas regions.
-In the hydrocarbon-rich depression, the deep strata are jointly controlled by paleogeomorphology and lake level, forming large-scale stratigraphic traps and clustered hydrocarbon reservoirs in trough areas.
-The southern margin's deep Jurassic-Cretaceous strata have large-scale structural traps, with high-quality reservoirs still present below 8000 meters, meeting the geological conditions for forming large-scale gas reservoirs.
-Analysis of these four areas shows that the Junggar Basin has entered a new stage of deep-strata-focused exploration.
-Its hydrocarbon resources generally exhibit the characteristics of conventional-unconventional hydrocarbons coexisting in order.
-High-quality hydrocarbon source rocks and effective reservoir formation factors provide a solid material basis and favorable reservoir formation conditions for hydrocarbon accumulation in the basin's deep strata.
+The deep formations in petroliferous basins have become a practical field for petroleum exploration.
+Junggar Basin is characterized by long tectonic evolution history and complex geological settings.
+Based on the exploration achievements in recent years, the new exploration fields in deep formation have been predicted, which indicates that there are four new exploration fields in the deep to ultra-deep formations, including prototype marine basin oil and gas reservoirs, intra source rock unconventional oil and gas reservoirs in the Permian Fengcheng Formation in Western Depression, large-scale stratigraphic oil and gas reservoirs in hydrocarbon-rich sags, and Jurassic–Cretaceous structural oil and gas reservoirs in the southern marginal foreland thrust belt.
+For prototype basin oil and gas reservoirs, controlled by the scattered source rocks in multiple depo-centers in the Carboniferous, relatively independent whole petroleum system can be formed in these source kitchens.
+Intra source rock oil and gas reservoirs in the Permian Fengcheng Formation in Western Depression showed a hydrocarbon accumulation pattern of orderly distribution of conventional–unconventional resources.
+The deep formation in Pen 1 Well West–Shawan Sag is a practical field for discovering a large gas zone with resources of trillion cubic meters.
+In hydrocarbon-rich sags, jointly controlled by paleogeomorphology and lake level, large-scale stratigraphic traps were formed in deep formations, and the clustered oil and gas reservoirs in trough areas are favorable targets.
+The large-scale structural traps were formed in the Jurassic-Cretaceous in the southern marginal foreland thrust belt, and high-quality reservoirs can still be developed below 8000 m, possessing the geological conditions for forming large-scale gas reservoirs.
+The study shows that the petroleum exploration in Junggar Basin has entered a new stage focusing on deep formations, generally exhibiting the coexistence of conventional–unconventional oil and gas reservoirs in sequence.
+The high-quality source rocks and effective hydrocarbon accumulation factors provided a solid material basis and favorable conditions for deep oil and gas reservoirs in the basin.

 References | Related Articles | Metrics